psecio/websecio/_posts/2012-08-27__Preventing-XXE-in-PHP.md

 There's an injection attack that's been around for a while now that's slipped under the radar for a lot of web application developers.
 Unfortunately, it can be one that could cause some serious information disclosure (or exploits) if it's not taken care of.
-XEE (an XML eXternal Entity) injection attack takes advantage of a part of the XML structure that's usually reserved for defining custom entities in your XML documents - the ENTITY portion of the DOCTYPE definition.
+XXE (an XML eXternal Entity) injection attack takes advantage of a part of the XML structure that's usually reserved for defining custom entities in your XML documents - the ENTITY portion of the DOCTYPE definition.
 This section is usually used to define custom entities for the document such as: